 Use of Funds

-Innovation Fund grants must be used for costs incurred during the grant funding period for expenses directly related to implementing the organization’s approved Innovation Project unless specified below.
-Failure to complete the Final Report may result in loss of eligibility for Mass Cultural Council grant programs until the Final Report has been received.
-Mass Cultural Council has the right to withhold, reduce, or cancel grants if a project is not in compliance with necessary grant requirements.
-As a condition of funding, all Mass Cultural Council grantees are required to follow the following policies described below.
+Innovation Fund grants must be used for costs incurred during the grant funding period.

+The final report for this program will be folded into the organization’s annual reporting requirement to maintain UP Designation.
+Failure to complete the final report may result in loss of eligibility for this and other Mass Cultural Council grant programs until the report has been received.
+Mass Cultural Council has the right to withhold, reduce, or cancel grants if an organization is not in compliance with necessary grant requirements.
+As a condition of funding, all Mass Cultural Council grantees are required to follow the Accessibility and Non-Discrimination policies described below.

 Accessibility and Non-Discrimination Policies

 Mass Cultural Council is committed to ensure that all personnel and service programs, policies, and practices will be formulated and conducted in a manner which will ensure equal access for all people and prevent discrimination not only as a matter of law, but also as a policy designed to encourage the participation of all segments of the Commonwealth’s population in Mass Cultural Council programs and services.

 Mass Cultural Council is happy to offer applicants/grantees alternative formats, auxiliary aids, and services necessary so that any individual can participate in the Mass Cultural Council’s programs and services.
 Contact our staff for help.

 Mass Cultural Council is dedicated to creating a workplace, programs, and services that welcome, respect, and value people of all races, color, age, sex, ethnicity, sexual orientation, gender identity, religions, creeds, ancestry, national origin, disability, and veteran status.
 Mass Cultural Council will not fund any organization or program that discriminates on the basis of these attributes.
 We strive to reflect diversity in all activities, programs, and services removing any barriers to accessibility.
 Mass Cultural Council and its grantees are expected to be in compliance with: